What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 Mandatory reporting forms

-You need to report using the following forms:
+You must report using the following forms:

 “Information on the production of products by a small enterprise.”
 This form is filled out if the individual entrepreneur is a small business.
 It must be submitted by the 4th day of the month following the reporting month.

-All individual entrepreneurs should adhere to the rules for submitting statistical reports - this way you will avoid administrative penalties.
+All individual entrepreneurs should adhere to the rules for submitting statistical reporting - this way you will avoid administrative penalties.
 Rosstat itself will send you the necessary documents and instructions for filling them out.

-Who needs to report and when?
+Who needs to submit reports and when?

 • ordinary citizens of the Russian Federation, foreigners and stateless persons;